galaxy-iuc/parsec/docs/commands/folders.rst

 folders
 =======

+This section is auto-generated from the help text for the arrow command ``folders``.

 ``create_folder`` command
 -------------------------

-This section is auto-generated from the help text for the parsec command ``folders``.

 **Usage**::